 Use Push Notifications To Set a routine

 Push notifications can easily get annoying, but they can also be a secret weapon for app developers.
 If they are used right, they can start to engage users at the right time to start setting habits.
-Think of them less like popup ads and more like guide posts to give your users a daily habit.
-The best example I’ve seen of this is Runkeeper.
+Think of them less like popup ads and more like guide posts to give your users a daily habit just like when you use notifications for medications or daily task, I always use it to check my dietary supplements that enhance testosterone and the other best example I’ve seen of this is Runkeeper.
 Over time they track when you’ve made a habit out of using the app aka your ideal running time.
 Most people run at set times on the weekends and weekdays.
 When they see you’re a bit off course, they send you a message that says

 “Let’s work out.
 You thought this was the perfect time a while back…remember?”